Quorum Sensing: How Bacteria Communicate

 To me, one of the best things about being a scientist is that dogma can be overturned and scientific fields can change.
 It might take a while, but good data lasts over time, and scientists are persuaded by convincing data.
 Scientists, by nature, are skeptics.
 That is a fantastic character trait because it means scientists think critically about information and models can be overturned by sound, data-driven proof.
 That is what happened in the quorum-sensing field.
 Now we know that quorum sensing is the norm, and not an exception, in the bacterial world.

 There were a few pioneering scientists who performed compelling experiments that demonstrated that bacteria can communicate with one another.
 In the Journey to Discovery, I will feature four experiments.
 Two experiments were done by the first pioneers—Alexander Tomasz and Woody Hastings—their work provided the foundation for the field.
 The second two experiments involved my “scientific father” Mike Silverman, who was my postdoctoral advisor.
-The first of these discoveries was made by a graduate student, Joanne Engebrecht, and Mike Silverman in a beautiful experiment that led to the initial molecular mechanism underlying bacterial cell–cell communication.
+The first of these discoveries was made by a graduate student, Joanne Engebrecht, and Mike Silverman in a beautiful experiment that led to the initial molecular mechanism underlying bacterial cell-cell communication.
 The second discovery was made by myself and Mike Silverman and it led to the discovery that bacteria are “multilingual” possessing vocabularies involving multiple chemicals.
-As this was my own work, I can also explain how I went down a wrong path before the correct and more exciting path.
+As this was my own work, I can also explain how I went down the wrong path before the correct and more exciting path.